 Explore and advance the current state-of-the-art of virtual crash testing to determine and increase its capability as a tool and process to evaluate equitability, including a specific assessment of the state-of-the art virtual human body models, i.e., virtual models of humans, particularly the possibilities for a safety performance evaluation at a higher level of detail.

-Review the concerned UNECE regulations under the 1958 agreement for crashworthiness and occupant protection (passive safety), and related regulations, with a view to identify opportunities for improvement of concerned UNECE regulations regarding equity; NB, equity in its expanded definition.
+Review the concerned UN regulations for crashworthiness and occupant protection (passive safety), and related regulations, with a view to identify opportunities for improvement of concerned UNECE regulations regarding equity; NB, equity in its expanded definition.

 Assess whether existing regulations are sufficiently flexible to allow new technical developments regarding occupant safety resulting from new assessment possibilities of particularly virtual crash testing.